Industry-Wide Business Valuation FAQ & Glossary

 Capital Structure — the composition of the invested capital of a business enterprise; the mix of debt and equity financing.

-Cash Flow — cash that is generated over a period of time by an asset, group of assets, or business enterprise.
-It may be used in a general sense to encompass various levels of specifically defined cash flows.
-When the term is used, it should be supplemented by a qualifier (for example, “discretionary” or “operating”) and a specific definition in the given valuation context.
+Cash Flow — cash generated over time by an asset, group of assets, or business enterprise.
+And may use in a general sense to encompass various levels of specifically defined cash flows.
+When using the term, it should insert by a qualifier. (for example, “discretionary” or “operating”) and a specific definition in the given valuation context.

-Common Size Statements — financial statements in which each line is expressed as a percentage of the total.
-On the balance sheet, each line item is shown as a percentage of total assets, and on the income statement, each item is expressed as a percentage of sales.
+Common Size Statements — financial statements in which each line expresses a percentage of the total.
+On the balance sheet, each line item shows a percentage of total assets.
+Also, on the income statement, each item expresses as a percentage of sales.

-Conclusion of Value — An estimate of the value of a business, business ownership interest, security, or intangible asset, arrived at by applying the valuation procedures appropriate for a valuation engagement and using professional judgment as to the value or range of values based on those procedures.
+Conclusion of Value — an estimate of the value of a business, business ownership interest, security, or intangible asset.
+And arrived at by applying valuation procedures appropriate for a valuation engagement.
+And using professional judgment as to the value or range of values based on those procedures.

 Control — the power to direct the management and policies of a business enterprise.